Haylee’s Halo Hospitalization Hacks

 - Bling out their halo as soon as possible!
 Use gems or stickers that are approved for X-rays and that can get wet!
 This is a fun activity to help everyone get used to the halo!

 - Decorate everything!
 This is going to be your temporary home, it will bring light to the hospitalization.

 - Bring sentimental or comfort items for your child.

 - Buy a Polaroid camera and allow your child to take pictures throughout the hospital for a “Halo Scrapbook.”

 - Stay positive and celebrate every milestone!

-- The reaction you show will play a significant role in your child’s self-esteem after the halo is on.
+- Your reaction will play a big role in your child’s self-esteem after the halo is placed.

 - Have a “halo” placed on a doll during surgery to surprise them with post-op.